-The main national comparison goods retailers in the town centre include Argos, BHS, Boots, Debenhams, HMV, New Look, River Island, Superdrug, Wilkinsons and WH Smith.
+The main national comparison goods retailers in the town centre include Boots, Debenhams, HMV, New Look, River Island, Superdrug, Wilkinsons and WH Smith.
 Experian (2012) highlights 31 key retailers which can be used to judge a town centre's performance and these are listed in Appendix 3: 'Key retailers within Mansfield town centre'.
-Of the shops listed, 22 (71%) can be found in Mansfield town centre, mainly within the primary shopping frontages, and there appears to be a good representation of mainstream mid-market retailers.
-The percentage of key retailers in Mansfield has increased from 69% in 2005.
+Of the shops listed, 19 (61%) can be found in Mansfield town centre, mainly within the primary shopping frontages, and there appears to be a good representation of mainstream mid-market retailers.
+The percentage of key retailers in Mansfield has decreased from 71% in 2017.
 There is also a further three key retailers (TK Maxx, Next and Boots) present within St Peter's Retail Park on the edge of the town centre, which were not counted by Experian.
 However, there are a number of retailers not present which you would expect to find in a sub-regional centre e.g. H&M and Waterstones.